 On the same day that our President announced the United States would leave the Paris Accord, I started on oxygen.
 I’m 59 years old.
 When I woke up and fed my birds, I didn’t imagine my day would end with an oxygen technician explaining tanks and regulators to me.
-This was something elderly people with congestive heart failure deal with, not me.
+Breathing issues are something older adults with congestive heart failure deal with, not me.

 And by elderly, I don’t mean 59.